grummel15/thermal-cup/README.md

 # **Features**
 * Warms beverages over time using thermo-electric blanket
+* Thermo-electric blanket turns off and on in response to temperature sensor inside of cup
 * Detachable from container for safe troubleshooting
 * Runs from a simple 7.4V rechargeable battery source
 * MOSFET switch to turn thermo-electric blanket and circuit on/off